flutter/website/src/docs/cookbook/networking/update-data.md

 ### 4. Get the data from Internet

-Let's get the data from internet before we can update it.
+Get the data from internet before you can update it.
 Check [Fetch Data][] recipe for a complete example.

 ```dart
 Future<Album> fetchAlbum() async {